John began brewing with his friend Laurie Cahir in 1987. They soon migrated to all grain brewing and in the early days had plans of opening a brewery.

 In 2015 we expanded into the warehouse next door.
 We increased the display area and area under pallet racking, moved the mill room and improved and increased the size of the brewing area adding a hot liquor tank.

-Simon Haylock also joined the team in 2015 as Craft Brewing Consultant and layed the groundwork for our expansion into the supply of complete craft brewing systems.
-Based around the Braumeister 200 and 500 litre units, we can supply heat exchangers, tanks, oxygenation units, glycol systems, carbonation, keg washing and filling and counter pressure bottling systems.
+Simon Haylock also joined the team in 2015 as Pro Brewing Consultant and layed the groundwork for our expansion into the supply of complete craft brewing systems.
+Based around the Braumeister 200 and 500 litre units, we can supply heat exchangers, tanks, oxygenation units, glycol systems, carbonation and filling and keg washers.

 In 2017 we introduced a range of all grain kits.
 We added a second 900 litre Speidel kettle to the brewery, renovated the lab, purchased a new forklift and increased the height of pallet racking to hold our ever increasing range of stock, updated signage at the front of the building and added a mural and a tap wall to the shop.